The Foundation Credential

 - Active Master Instructor earns Certified Studio designation free

-Professional Standards Matter
+Professional Standards That Travel

 Scope-of-Practice Education

 Instructors learn professional boundaries, contraindication recognition, safe modifications for special populations, and when to refer to healthcare professionals.
+Applies regardless of which barre method is taught.

 Multi-Provider CEC Recognition